saitaiky/notebook/docs/docs/aws/management/cognito.md

   - Azure AD will act as an identity provider (IdP), and AWS Cognito will act as a service provider (SP).
   - This is for authentication to use credentails from idP to login

-:::infoAlternatively you can create a self-hosted ADFS as an IDP An example of SAML identity provider (IDP) is a self-hosted** Active Directory Federation Services (ADFS)** server.
+:::info Alternatively you can create a self-hosted ADFS as an IDP An example of SAML identity provider (IDP) is a self-hosted** Active Directory Federation Services (ADFS)** server.
 ADFS is a service provided by Microsoft to provide login using existing Active Directory credentials.
 :::